Sara Ziff

 Sara Ziff is an American fashion model, filmmaker, and labor activist.
-She is the founder and executive director of the Model Alliance, a nonprofit organization in New York City.
+She is the founder and executive director of the Model Alliance, a nonprofit policy and advocacy organization in New York City.

 Early life and education

 Sara Ziff was born and raised in New York City.
 Ziff attended the Bronx High School of Science and the Dalton School.
 Ziff graduated with a B.A. in Political Sciences, magna cum laude from Columbia University, and she earned her M.P.A. at Harvard Kennedy School.

 Modeling career

+Ziff began modeling at 14, after being scouted on a street in Manhattan by a fashion photographer.
 Ziff has appeared as the face of advertising campaigns for companies including Tommy Hilfiger, Kenzo, Stella McCartney, and Kenneth Cole.
 She has walked in runway fashion shows for brands such as Prada, Chanel, Christian Dior, Calvin Klein, Marc Jacobs, Dolce & Gabbana, Dries Van Noten, Balenciaga, Chloé and Alexander McQueen.

 Filmmaking and writing

 With her co-director Ole Schell, Ziff chronicled her modeling journey in the award-winning documentary Picture Me.
 The film gives an inside look into the modeling industry, showing the highs and lows of a seemingly glamorous business.
-After Picture Me, Ziff directed a three-part web mini-series for the modeling blog of New York Magazine, "The Cut".
+After Picture Me, Ziff directed a three-part web mini-series for the modeling blog of New York Magazine, "The Cut."
 In 2014, Ziff released the preview of "Tangled Thread," a documentary about Bangladesh's garment industry and women organizing for better working conditions across the supply chain.

 She has contributed as an op-ed columnist for The New York Times, Equal Times, and The Guardian.